Democrat O'Rourke drops out of 2020 presidential race

 His withdrawal leaves 17 Democratic contenders for the nomination to run against the Republican president.

+Reacting to the news of O’Rourke’s withdrawal, Trump tweeted on Friday: “Oh no, Beto just dropped out of race for President despite him saying he was “born for this.”
+I don’t think so!”

+In March, when O’Rourke launched his campaign, he was quoted in a Vanity Fair profile as saying: “I’m just born to be in it.”

-Reporting by Amanda Becker and Tim Reid; Editing by Sandra Maler and Grant McCool
+Reporting by Amanda Becker and Tim Reid; Editing by Sandra Maler, Grant McCool and Sonya Hepinstall